-Stephanie Brumfield Kirkland (BA 2012, English and studio art, summa cum laude) is Director of College Relations in the UA College of Arts & Sciences and has won a PRCA Medallion Award.
-Previously, as communications specialist for the College, she won a PRCA Award of Excellence and was a co-winner of a PRCA Award of Merit and a CASE Award of Excellence.
-Her paintings can be seen here.
+Stephanie Brumfield Kirkland (BA 2012, English and studio art, summa cum laude) is UA Director of Communications for Advancement.
+As Director of College Relations in the UA College of Arts & Sciences, Kirkland won a PRCA Medallion Award.
+And, previously, as communications specialist for the College, she won a PRCA Award of Excellence and was a co-winner of a PRCA Award of Merit and a CASE Award of Excellence.
+Kirkland’s paintings can be seen here.

-Lindsay Jones Lindsey (BA 2012) is currently a medical student at the University of South Alabama.
+After graduation from the University of South Alabama College of Medicine, Lindsay Jones Lindsey (BA 2012) works as a surgeon in OU Medical Center in Oklahoma City, OK.
 She was a 2012 BA major in studio art, and a triple minor in biology, Computer-Based Honors and the Blount Undergraduate Initiative.
 Her overlapping studies in art and science, sculpture and medicine were the focus of this APT-produced mini-documentary in 2015 on the importance of supporting art education at all levels of schooling.
 Lindsey designed and built a sculpture, Fibonacci Spiral, located in the Woods Quad Sculpture Garden on the UA campus.
 More photos here.
 Watch Lindsay’s video here.

 Laci Jordan (BA 2011, digitial media) has been making headlines in the graphic design world recently.
 Jordan worked her way up from a designer at Creative Campus to a graphic designer at Creative Artists Agency in Los Angeles.
 All along, Jordan has done freelance design work and had her own company, So Laci Like, where she specializes in branding, digital illustrations, web and art direction.
 Her portfolio is www.lacijordan.com and she says, “you can find me creating fresh artwork at www.solacilike.com.”

-April Livingston (MFA 2011, sculpture) cast three new works commissioned for the Mobile Medical Museum in Mobile, Ala.
+April Livingston (MFA 2011, sculpture) won a “Nappie” as Best Local Sculptor by the Mobile Lagniappe in 2021.
+She cast three new works commissioned for the Mobile Medical Museum in Mobile, Ala., in 2019.
 Motherwork is installed in the Mobile Medical Museum’s Robert Thrower Medicinal Garden, along with Livingston’s portrait busts of the Poarch Creek midwife and herbalist Bessie McGhee and Dr. James A. Franklin, Sr., one of Mobile’s earliest African American physicians.
 Livingston also cast the new bust of Cudjoe Lewis for the Union Missionary Baptist Church in Mobile.

-Sarah Cusimano Miles (MFA 2010) is included in a major exhibition at Brown University, “Dead Animals, or the curious occurrence of taxidermy in contemporary art.”
+Sarah Cusimano Miles (MFA 2010, photography) is included in a major exhibition at Brown University, “Dead Animals, or the curious occurrence of taxidermy in contemporary art.”
 Her art website is here.

 In 2013, Miller Mobley (BA 2009) became the youngest photographer to shoot a Time magazine cover.
 Mobley has taken photos for The Hollywood Reporter, Billboard, ESPN, Esquire, Wired, GQ, People, Garden & Gun, A&E, National Geographic Channel, Disney, Paramount, TV Land, YouTube, CNN, Discovery Channel, History Channel, NBC, SYFY, TLC and Fox Searchlight, among others.
 His website with photos of Anthony Bourdain, Michelle Obama and other public figures is http://www.millermobley.com/.

-Chelsea Lloyd (BFA 2008) works as the Volunteer Coordinator for the Knoxville Museum of Art in Knoxville, Tennessee.
+Chelsea Lloyd (BFA 2008, studio art:sculpture) works as the Volunteer Coordinator for the Knoxville Museum of Art in Knoxville, Tennessee.
 She joined the KMA staff as a Visitor Services Representative in April of 2017 and was promoted to Volunteer Coordinator in July of 2018.
 She also paints and makes jewelry which she displays on her website.
 Read more about Lloyd’s experiences then and now here.

-Michael Merry (BFA 2008) is a co-founder of PaperWorkers Local, an artist co-operative, exhibition space and the first publicly accessible printmaking facility in Birmingham, Alabama.
+Michael Merry (BFA 2008, studio art) is a co-founder of PaperWorkers Local, an artist co-operative, exhibition space and the first publicly accessible printmaking facility in Birmingham, Alabama.
 He is an instructor in drawing at UA.

-As a senior BFA student, Jenny Fine (BFA 2006) won a National Windgate Fellowship from the Center for Craft, Creativity and Design.
+Jenny Fine (BFA 2006, studio art: photography) was awarded the 2022 South Arts Fellowship for the state of Alabama.
+An exhibition featuring all nine South Arts Fellows (from nine southern states) will be held at the Bo Bartlett Center in Columbus, Georgia, from September 2 – December 10, 2022 and will tour to additional locations across the region in 2023.
+As a senior BFA student, Fine won a National Windgate Fellowship from the Center for Craft, Creativity and Design.
 She has exhibited her photographs, installations and performance pieces nationally and internationally, including her project, “Flat Granny and Me: A Procession in My Mind.”
 Her art website is here.

-Bryce Speed (MFA 2005) has been assistant professor of art at at The University of Alabama’s Department of Art and Art History since 2014.
+Bryce Speed (MFA 2005) is associate professor of art in the UA Department of Art and Art History, where he has taught painting since 2014.
 His art website is here.
-His recent solo exhibition, Bryce Speed: The Floating World, at Venvi Gallery in Tallahassee, Florida, was recognized by ArtNet.com as one of their 13 favorite virtual gallery shows in the US (and the only one not in NY or LA)!
+His solo exhibition, Bryce Speed: The Floating World, at Venvi Gallery in Tallahassee, Florida, was recognized by ArtNet.com as one of their 13 favorite virtual gallery shows in the US (and the only one not in NY or LA)!
 Tour Speed’s exhibition here or view it on ArtNet.com.

-Emily Thomas (BFA 2004, photography) has led the Booker T. Washington Magnet School Photography program in Montgomery since 2009.
+Emily Stewart Thomas (BFA 2004, studio art: photography) is the head of learning and programs for the Montgomery Museum of Fine Arts in Montgomery, Alabama.
+Previously she led the Booker T. Washington Magnet School Photography program in Montgomery since 2009.
 Read more about her work with the next generation of photography students here.

-John Trobaugh (MFA 2003, photography) is a working artist and serves as Diversity and Inclusion Manager at the University of Massachusetts Medical School and UMass Memorial Health Care in Boston.
-Trobaugh writes a monthly column for Pulse Magazine for the the LGBTQ community in the central Mass region.
-Read more about all his work on his Wikipedia page.
+Jules Trobaugh (MFA 2003, photography; she/her) is a working artist and serves as Diversity and Inclusion Manager at the University of Massachusetts Chan Medical School in Boston.
+Trobaugh writes a monthly column for Pulse Magazine for the LGBTQ community in the central Massachusetts region.
+Read more about all her work on her Wikipedia page.

-Wanrudee Buranakorn (MFA 2002) was promoted to Professor of Photography and Book Arts in the Department of Art & Design at the University of Wisconsin-Eau Claire, where she has taught since 2007.
+Wanrudee Buranakorn (MFA 2002) is professor of photography and book arts in the department of Art & Design at the University of Wisconsin-Eau Claire, where she has taught since 2007.
 Buranakorn uses a variety of alternative printing processes in her work including archival pigment inkjet print, traditional gelatin silver print, silver liquid emulsion (Liquid Light), cyanotype, van dyke, kallitype and platinum.
 She has exhibited her work in Thailand and in galleries and museums around the US including Luhring Augustine Gallery and Sara Meltzer Gallery in Chelsea, N.Y.; ARC Gallery and Woman Made Gallery in Chicago, Il.; Hambidge Center for the Creative Arts and Sciences, Ga.; Janet Carson Gallery, Wis.; and the Hardin Center for Cultural Arts, Gadsden, Ala.
 Her artist page is here: https://www.facebook.com/Re-enactment-by-Wanrudee-449852628517264/.

 Raymond Gaddy (MFA 2000, painting) is assistant professor of painting and drawing at the Armstrong campus of Georgia Southern University and director of the Armstrong Fine Arts Gallery in Savannah, Ga.
-Previously, he taught at the University of North Florida for 14 years.
+Recent exhibitions of his were at Wallkill River Center for the Arts, Montgomery, NY; and Savannah (Ga.)
+Cultural Arts Center Gallery.
+Previously, Gaddy taught at the University of North Florida for 14 years.
 In 2017, Gaddy was awarded a Joan Mitchell Foundation Grant and a Pollock-Krasner Foundation Grant.
 Gaddy writes, “The funding came as a result of Hurricane Matthew.
 I live in Savannah and we were hit pretty hard.
 A tree fell on my studio, destroying the building and most of my work.
 The funding for both grants was to support a rebuild of the studio.”

 Drop us a line!